Multimodal Emotion Recognition in Conversations: A Survey of Methods, Trends, Challenges and Prospects: Challenges and Prospects

-\paragraph{Cross-Modal Alignment, Noise Modality, Missing Modality, and Modality Conflicts.} Misaligned or inconsistent features can inhibit the ability of a model to fully utilize multimodal signals, affecting its robustness and generalization \cite{ma2024learning, li2024multimodal}.
+\textbf{Cross-Modal Alignment, Noise Modality, Missing Modality, and Modality Conflicts.} Misaligned or inconsistent features can inhibit the ability of a model to fully utilize multimodal signals, affecting its robustness and generalization \cite{ma2024learning, li2024multimodal}.
 Noise modality, missing modality, or imbalanced modality distributions may bias simple fusion strategies \cite{mai2023multimodal, zhang2024multimodal}.
 Even when all modalities are available, they may convey conflicting emotional signals, further complicating fusion and decision-making.
 Perceiving the uncertainty of different modalities for feature enhancement and resolving conflicts between modality features are important areas that need further exploration in MER research.
 Therefore, exploring cross-modal transfer and fusion to improve generalization in ERC has attracted the attention of more and more researchers \cite{fan2024cross, li2024cfn, feng2025cross}.
 Some ERC methods incorporate variants of cross-modal attention \cite{guo2024speaker, krishna2020multimodal}, graph-based fusion \cite{li2023graphmft, hu-etal-2021-mmgcn}, or mutual learning to align features during training and improve cross-domain performance \cite{lian2021ctnet}.
+Future research can further investigate robust training frameworks that include modality dropout, uncertainty-aware fusion, or reinforcement learning to selectively attend to trustworthy modalities.

-\paragraph{Effective Modality Selection.} Multimodal learning refers to the integration of information from various heterogeneous sources and aims to effectively leverage data from diverse modalities \cite{he2024efficient, tsai2024text}.
+\textbf{Effective Modality Selection.} Multimodal learning refers to the integration of information from various heterogeneous sources and aims to effectively leverage data from diverse modalities \cite{he2024efficient, tsai2024text}.
 In multimodal representation learning, not all modalities contribute equally to the task.
 Some modalities may introduce noise and need to be removed, while others may not be essential for the task at hand but could be indispensable for other subtasks.
 Existing research proposes modality selection algorithms that identify the contribution of each modality \cite{marinov2022modselect, mai2023multimodal}.
-However, selecting the most appropriate subset of modalities for a specific task remains one of the key challenges in multimodal learning.
+However, selecting the most appropriate subset of modalities for a task remains one of the key challenges in multimodal learning.
+An emerging direction is to integrate learnable modality gates or sparsity-inducing regularization into fusion models to automatically suppress uninformative modalities during training.